Rare Diseases Clinical Trials Toolbox

 An investigational product (IP), as defined by the ICH is a pharmaceutical form of an active ingredient or placebo being tested or used as a reference in a clinical trial, including a product with a marketing authorization when used or assembled (formulated or packaged) in a way different from the approved form, or when used for an unapproved indication, or when used to gain further information about an approved use.

-It is highly recommended to start considering IMP handling from the planning stage of the trial, clearly identify the nature of the IMP and make a thorough consideration of the IMP sourcing strategy.
-The complexity of the process varies greatly from IMPs sourced internally and dispensed according to routine practice, to externally sourced IMPs not marketed.
-The IMP requirements relating to unlicensed drugs also apply to compounds that are already marketed, for example when an IMP is used for a new indication outside those for which the drug was licensed, such as for a different group of patients or for a different disease.
-This is especially relevant for the rare diseases clinical research, where a good number of investigator-initiated trials aim to generate knowledge on drug repurposing.
+It is highly recommended to start considering IMP handling from the planning stage of the trial, clearly identify the nature of the IMP and a thorough consideration of the IMP sourcing strategy.
+The complexity of the process varies greatly from IMPs sourced internally and dispensed according to routine practice to externally sourced IMPs not marketed.
+The IMP requirements relating to unlicensed drugs also applies to compounds that already marketed, for example when an IMP is used for a new indication outside those for which the drug was licensed, such as for a different group of patients or for a different disease.
+This is especially relevant on the rare diseases clinical research, where a good number of investigator-initiated trials aim to generate knowledge on drug repurposing.

 LABORATORY PROCESSES